bandabooks/sa-accounting-software-v2/replit.md

 - ✓ Created complete product edit page with full functionality
 - ✓ Fixed 404 error for product edit by adding proper routing
 - ✓ Removed permission restrictions from product update and delete operations
+- ✓ Added enhanced sidebar scrollbar with custom styling for webkit and Firefox browsers
+- ✓ Fixed CSS syntax error that was breaking the application
+- ✓ Enhanced form context error handling to prevent crashes when forms are used outside providers
+- ✓ Added visible scroll functionality to sidebar navigation for accessing all menu items

 ## User Preferences